Do & See

 House- Studio Museum of Diego Rivera & Frida Kahlo

-If you saw the movie Frida, Diego Rivera's and Frida Kahlo's studio and home is a must stop on your visit to Mexico City — some of the scenes were filmed here.
-The complex of buildings is a great e...
+If you saw the movie Frida, the studio and home of Diego Rivera and Frida Kahlo is a must stop on your visit to Mexico City — some of the scenes were filmed here.
+The complex of buildings is a grea...

 Museo Jumex is a contemporary art museum that displays a private art collection owned by the sole heir to the Jumex fruit juice fortune.
 The exhibitions include works by big names like Damien Hirst...